JetBrains/teamcity-documentation/topics/ssh-exec.md

 [//]: # (auxiliary-id: SSH Exec)
 SSH Exec enables TeamCity to execute arbitrary remote commands using SSH.

-The settings common for all runners are described on a [separate page](configuring-build-steps.md); this page details the SSH Exec runner settings.
+The settings common for all runners are described in [Configuring Build Steps](configuring-build-steps.md); this page details the SSH Exec runner settings.

 The fields below support [parameter references](predefined-build-parameters.md): any text between percentage signs (`%`) is considered a reference to a property by TeamCity.
 To prevent TeamCity from treating the text in the percentage signs as reference to a property, use two percentage signs to escape them: for example, if you want to pass "`%Y%m%d%H%M%S`" into the build, change it to "`%%Y%%m%%d%%H%%M%%S`".